zgao-bnl/astra-toolbox-nonrigid/README.md

 ```

 ### Windows, from source using Visual Studio 2017

+-- This has not been tested for nonrigid package --

 Requirements: Visual Studio 2017 (full or community), boost (recent),
               CUDA (10.2 or higher), MATLAB (R2012a or higher)